Salvatore-Als/palworld-discord-players/README.md

 Welcome to the Palworld Discord Players project !

-This TypeScript Discord bot us using RCON to display in-game players using the `/pal_players` command (*editable*), with server version and offline state if needed.
+This TypeScript Discord bot is using RCON to display in-game players using the `/pal_players` command (*editable*), with server version and offline state if needed.

 ## Collaboration with VeryGames